Buffy the Vampire Slayer season 7: Crossovers with Angel

 The seventh and final season of Buffy the Vampire Slayer coincided with the fourth season of Angel.
 This was the final year in which both shows were on television together.

 In "Lies My Parents Told Me", Willow (Alyson Hannigan) receives a call from Fred.
 She leaves immediately and goes to L.A. without telling why.
 Willow appears in the Angel episode "Orpheus" to re-ensoul Angel (David Boreanaz) as she previously did before in "Becoming".
 After successfully re-ensouling Angel, she brings Faith (Eliza Dushku) back with her to Sunnydale to help in the fight against The First Evil.

 In the Angel season four finale, "Home", Angel receives an amulet from Wolfram & Hart which is important to the final battle in Sunnydale.
 Angel goes to Sunnydale in the penultimate episode "End of Days" and also appears in the series finale "Chosen".
 Angel gives Buffy the amulet (which is later worn by Spike in the final battle) and offers his help, but Buffy declines as she needs him to be the second front if they fail.
 Buffy and Angel share one final moment in a graveyard where they discuss a possible future.

 In the fifth and final season of Angel, Spike is resurrected (after his death in "Chosen") by the magical amulet.
-Spike becomes a main character in the final season.
-Harmony Kendall (Mercedes McNab) also becomes a main character in the final season.
+Spike becomes a main character in the fifth season.
+Harmony Kendall (Mercedes McNab) also becomes a main character in the fifth season.
 Buffy recurring character Andrew Wells (Tom Lenk) appears in two episodes ("Damage" and "The Girl in Question") in the final season of Angel, revealed to be a Watcher-in-training.
 Andrew states in "Damage" that Xander is in Africa, Willow and Kennedy are in Brazil, Buffy and Dawn are in Rome, and everyone else is in England.

 Reception

 The series received a Primetime Emmy Award nomination for Outstanding Special Visual Effects for a Series for "Chosen".
 While, "Chosen" won for Outstanding Visual Effects in a Television Series at the Visual Effects Society Awards.

 "Conversations with Dead People" won a Hugo Award for Best Dramatic Presentation – Short Form, while "Chosen" was nominated in the same category.

 The series received the Television Critics Association Heritage Award.

 The Futon Critic named "Conversations with Dead People" the 42nd best episode of 2002 and "Chosen" the 50th best episode of 2003.

 The seventh season averaged 4.1 million viewers.
-Rotten Tomatoes gave season seven a score of 80% with an average rating of 8.33 out of 10 based on 20 reviews with a critics consensus stating, "Seldom subtle, always subversive, Buffy ends the way it began: a funny, weird show that packs a punch and a whole lot of feeling."
+Rotten Tomatoes gave season seven a score of 82% with an average rating of 8.30 out of 10 based on 22 reviews with a critics consensus stating, "Seldom subtle, always subversive, Buffy ends the way it began: a funny, weird show that packs a punch and a whole lot of feeling."